inaerosa/Too-Do-File/README.md

 # Too-Do
-To Do project developed in Java
+To Do project developed in Java with file persistent